sannnir/Project-My-own-Salt-state/README.md

 First I will start with easy one: hello world test just to see this works.

+        sudoedit hello.sls

 Creating the state:
 <img width="323" alt="image" src="https://user-images.githubusercontent.com/117899949/207039397-e690e0b8-3cad-444a-82f6-c5b4f986636e.png">

+Then I made a hellowordl.txt file with simple content "Hello World!!"

-Applying the state:
+Applying the hello-state:
 <img width="398" alt="image" src="https://user-images.githubusercontent.com/117899949/207039456-6ca863ce-6dc5-46e3-91f8-966fb2b7e38b.png">

-Little test:
+Little test to see if our minion got it:
 <img width="461" alt="image" src="https://user-images.githubusercontent.com/117899949/207040993-c3cc7d5b-0a39-436a-810c-39bbb945cd70.png">

 All good, so we can move on to creating our own state.